 Managing Business Analytics in Times of Uncertainty

-A sales slump isn’t necessarily a bad thing, it’s how a company comes out of that plateau that matters.
-When momentum stalls, it’s important to identify the root of the problem, taking a closer look at the complex economic and behavioral influences at work.
+Almost every company hits a sales plateau at some point—even the most respected and buzzworthy businesses reach a tipping point during their journey.
+Sometimes they are slow gradual shifts due to poor decision-making.
+Other times it is due to a sudden market shift.
+The stock market drops dramatically.
+Supply chain is affected due to illness.
+Consumer fear or a PR crisis changes buying behavior.
+During times like these, it’s important to focus on the strategy that will get you out of that plateau.
+To do this, it’s important to identify the root of the problem, taking a closer look at the complex economic and behavioral influences at work.
 When you have a better understanding of what influences consumer decisions within a given market, organizations can better tailor their products and services to meet needs and win out over the competition.

 Look beyond observable influences.